jessepav/lacygoill-wiki-backup/c/c.md

 A header.

 ##
-# ?

-Why is it better to use the type `int` rather than `float` when declaring a variable?

-Arithmetic on `float` numbers may be slower than arithmetic on `int` numbers.
-Most  significantly,  the  value  of  a   `float`  variable  is  often  just  an approximation of the number that was stored in it.
-If you store `0.1`  in a `float` variable, you may later  find that the variable has a value such as `0.09999999999999987`, thanks to rounding error.

-# ?

-How to declare a variable?
+## How to declare a variable?

 Specify its type then its name:

     int height;
     float profit;

-How to declare several variables of the same type?
+## How to declare several variables of the same type?

 Combine their declarations on a single line:

     int height, length, width, volume;
     float profit, loss;

-# ?
+##

-The type of a numeric variable  determines the largest and smallest numbers that the variable  can store; it  also determines whether  or not digits  are allowed after the decimal point.
+## Which influence does the type of a numeric variable have?

+It determines the largest and smallest numbers that the variable can store.
+It also determines whether or not digits are allowed after the decimal point.

-What's the typical largest value that a variable of type `int` can store?
+## What's the typical largest value that a variable of type `int` can store?

     2^31 - 1